Coupling induced emergent topology in a two-leg fermionic ladder: Results

 In the $\rho-\mu$ curve, the appearance of plateaus indicates a gap, with the plateau width giving its magnitude.
 The lower and the upper phase boundaries shown in Fig.~\ref{fig:gap_varying_vp} are determined from the chemical potential values at the left and right ends of these plateaus in Fig.~\ref{fig:rho_mu_gap}.
 All the phase boundaries obtained are extrapolated to the thermodynamic limit.
 It is evident from the phase diagram that there are three gapped phases, at $\rho=1/4,~1/2$ and $3/4$ fillings.
 The upper (lower) white region is the full (vacuum) state with $\rho=1$ ($\rho=0$).

-To gain further insight into the nature of these gapped phases, we analyze the many-body ground state by examining the magnitude of the NN bond energies and onsite particle densities at different fillings $\rho = 1/4,1/2,\text{and}~3/4$, as shown in the phase diagram in Fig.~\ref{fig:gap_varying_vp}.
-To do this, we compute the bond energies on the legs ($B_{\alpha,i}$) and rungs ($B_{r,i}$) using the following expressions:
+To gain further insight into the nature of these gapped phases, we analyze the many-body ground state by examining the magnitude of the NN bond energies and onsite particle densities at different fillings $\rho = 1/4,1/2,~\text{and}~3/4$, as shown in the phase diagram in Fig.~\ref{fig:gap_varying_vp}.
+To do this, we compute the bond energies on the legs ($B_{i,\alpha}$) and rungs ($B_{i,r}$) using the following expressions:

 where $\alpha = a, b$ denotes the legs, and $r$ denotes the rungs.
-In Fig.~\ref{fig:many_body_phase_1}, the bond thickness represents the magnitude of the bond energy, while the face color indicates the onsite particle density.
+In Fig.~\ref{fig:many_body_phase_1}, the bond thickness represents the magnitude of the bond energy.
 The results are obtained for a system of $L=100$ rungs at $V_p = 0.2$, $1.4$, and $2.8$, and the figure focuses only on the central $10$ rungs to highlight the bulk behavior.
 At $\rho=1/2$, Fig.~\ref{fig:many_body_phase_1}(a) ($V_p=0.2$) shows strong dimerization along the legs, with alternating bond strengths indicating a bond-ordered (BO) phase.
 In contrast, Fig.~\ref{fig:many_body_phase_1}(b) reveals stronger dimerization along the rungs for $V_p = 2.8$, confirming a rung-dimerized band insulator (R-BI) phase.
 The phases at $\rho = 1/4$ and $3/4$ are related by particle-hole symmetry, so we present results only for $\rho = 1/4$ corresponding to $V_p=1.4$.
 In this case, a single particle is localized within alternate plaquettes and hop only within them, which we call a plaquette-ordered band insulator (PO-BI) phase.